mmkobylin/tech_challenge/README.md

 When user is clicking on the number, it is taking them to the screen where they could fill in the names.
 If they change their mind, they might simply click 'Try again?!' button.

+## Original Wireframing

+I am attaching an original wireframing in the resources/wireframing folder.
+Some minor stylistic choices had been caused either by taking into an account an overall accessibility of the page, or nature of used programming language.

 ## License